forkineye/ESPixelStick/README.md

 - The great people at http://diychristmas.org and http://doityourselfchristmas.com for inspiration and support.
 - Bill Porter for initial Renard and SoftAP aupport.
 - Bill Porter and Grayson Lough for initial DMX support.
-- Rich Danby for helping polish the front-end.
+- Rich Danby(https://github.com/cinoan) for fixes and helping polish the front-end.
+- penfold42(https://github.com/penfold42) for fixes and PWM support.